Anatomy Of Flowering Plants Question 75

 Question: Read the following statements and answer the questions.

-(i) It is made up of elongated, tapering cylindrical cells which have dense cytoplasm and nucleus. (ii) The cell wall is composed of cellulose and has pits through which Plasmodesmata connections exist between the cells. (iii) It is absent in most of the monocotyledons.
-Which part of plant tissue is being described by the above statements?
+(i) It is made up of elongated, tapering cylindrical cells which have dense cytoplasm and nucleus. (ii) The cell wall is composed of cellulose and has pits through which Plasmodesmata connections exist between the cells. (iii) It is absent in most monocotyledons.
+Which part of plant tissue is being described by the statements above?

 Options: